SMI/SmiServices/docs/services/is-identifiable.md

 ﻿# IsIdentifiable

 This service evaluates 'data' for personally identifiable values (e.g. names).
-It can source data from a veriety of places (e.g. databases, file system).
+It can source data from a variety of places (e.g. databases, file system).

 This service relies on the [IsIdentifiable](https://github.com/SMI/IsIdentifiable) library for identifying personal data.
 See the [docs on setting up rules](https://github.com/SMI/IsIdentifiable/blob/main/IsIdentifiable/README.md).